-Sexual harassment: Conduct, on the basis of sex, that satisfies one or more of the following criteria:
+Sexual harassment: Conduct, based on sex, that satisfies one or more of the following criteria:

-- 1. An employee of the College conditions an aid, benefit, or service on an individual's participation in unwelcome sexual conduct; - 2.
-Unwelcome conduct determined by a reasonable person to be so severe, pervasive and objectively offensive that it effectively denies a person equal access to the College's education program or activity; or - 3.
+- 1. An employee of the College conditions an aid, benefit, or service on an individual's participation in unwelcome sexual conduct. - 2.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the College's education program or activity. - 3.
 Sexual assault, dating violence, domestic violence, or stalking, as further defined in this section.